by Martin Maenza

 The hero twisted over on his back, placing both hands on the upturned car, and pushed with all his might.
 “I don’t need — uggghh — anyone!”
 He was able raise the car, but he had to struggle to keep it in the air while at the same time freeing his leg.

 Kestrel smiled and leaped up onto the car with all his might.
 It slammed back down onto Hawk, pinning him once.
 “Wrong answer, Hawk.
-You either can join me, or I can kill you.”
+Either you can join me, or I can kill you.”
 He leaped down and raised his clawed hand, about to strike at Hawk’s head.
 “The choice is yours.”
 He waited for a moment, but Hawk said nothing.

 “Fine.
 Your silence means you die!”
 Kestrel stated as he plunged his claws forward.
 Two white-gloved hands grabbed his moving wrist and tossed him to the side.
 The villain flipped and landed on his feet, ready for action.